Which Trust Is Right For You?

 Many people fund their Medicaid Qualifying Irrevocable Living Trust only with their real property, including their home.
 The trust can and should provide for the lifetime use of such real property.
 However, since the trust owns it, once it has been in the trust for five (5) years to cover the look back period, you cannot be compelled to liquidate and use the principal for nursing home or home health care expenses.

 If you protect your real property in a Medicaid Qualifying Irrevocable Living Trust, if you decide to sell the property at a later date, the proceeds of sale can be deposited in a bank account in the name of the trust.
 To the same extent that the real property was protected, the proceeds of sale would be protected.

-If you may be interested in having either a revocable or a Medicaid Qualifying Irrevocable Living Trust, the experienced estate planning attorneys at Steven H. Klein & Associates would be happy to offer you a free consultation.
+If you may be interested in having either a revocable or a Medicaid Qualifying Irrevocable Living Trust, the experienced estate planning attorneys at Klein & Sanchez would be happy to offer you a free consultation.